pinobatch/hello-world/cheat-sheet.md

     git merge subseq-optimization
     git push origin master

+GitHub uses "fork" to refer to a downstream copy of someone else's repository used for making changes and submitting them upstream through pull requests.
+Once you've made a fork and cloned it, add the upstream as an additional remote.

+    git remote -v
+    git remote add upstream https://github.com/gbdev/database.git

+Synchronize changes from the parent project.

+    git pull upstream master
+    git push origin master

+Then reapply work done in a feature branch on top of synced changes.

+    git checkout subseq-optimization
+    git rebase master

-The "Fork" button on GitHub is for projects where you plan to submit your changes upstream.
-If you're starting a new project from a template repository, it's better to [clone it as a new project].
+If you're starting a new project from a template repository, [clone it as a new project].
+First create `my-game` as an empty repository on GitHub and treat it as the upstream repository.
-First create `my-game` as an empty repository on GitHub.
-Then clone your existing project into a new folder:
+Then clone the template into a new folder.

     git clone https://github.com/pinobatch/nrom-template.git PROJECT
     cd PROJECT
     git remote rename origin upstream
     git remote add origin https://github.com/USERNAME/PROJECT.git
     git push -u origin master

-To sync changes from the parent project:

-    git pull upstream master
-    git push origin master

 [Daniel Ruoso's answer]: https://stackoverflow.com/a/6232535/2738262
 [clone it as a new project]: https://web.archive.org/web/20170114224227/http://bitdrift.com/post/4534738938/fork-your-own-project-on-github